blockbuster12921/Python-object-detection-flask-docker/README.md

 ### 2.1.
 Implementation of data processing and application
 We initially utilized a CNN model implemented in Tensorflow documentation.
 The original documentation utilizes FasterRCNN+InceptionResNet V2 for the detection.
 The size of this model is larger than 200 MB so it takes a bit long to load the model.
 So, we utilized a more lightweight model ssd+mobilenet.
 I downloaded this model on the local and loaded the model before the flask app started.

-### 2.2.
-Dockerization of application
-We utilized docker to build a container for the flask app we built.
-In order to run the flask app on server, we utilized Python gunicorn library.
-And the server starts running with "gunicorn app:app --bind 0.0.0.0:8000" command on the server.
-We utilized flask 2.1.3 for this app.

 ### 2.3.
 Local and remote execution
 - Local execution
 We can run the flask app on a local machine using the “python3 app.py” command.
 Or we can use "gunicorn app:app --bind 0.0.0.0:8000".